tehilaamram/Stock-Managment-Osher-Ad/README.md

 # Stock-Managment-Osher-Ad
-This project aim is to manage a stock using SQL database
+This project aim is to manage a stock of Osher Ad by using:
+* Oracle database
+* PL/SQL Developer workspace